rrwick/rrwick.github.io/_posts/2023-04-19-viewing_tables_on_the_command_line.md

 [^1]: [This blog post](https://www.stefaanlippens.net/pretty-csv.html) by Stefaan Lippens describes some functions that use the column utility.

-[^2]: As [Antonio Camargo pointed out](https://twitter.com/apcamargo_/status/1648713930930540546), [csvtk](https://github.com/shenwei356/csvtk) can also do this.
+[^2]: As [Antonio Camargo pointed out](https://twitter.com/apcamargo_/status/1648713930930540546), [csvtk](https://github.com/shenwei356/csvtk) can also work.
 But I tested the performance of xsv and csvtk on a big file, and xsv was more than 10 times faster.
+Also, thanks to Antonio for [suggesting a small fix](https://twitter.com/apcamargo_/status/1664388638766174208): the `-j` option for `less`.

 [^3]: [ripgrep](https://github.com/BurntSushi/ripgrep) is another option ([suggested by Antonio Camargo](https://twitter.com/apcamargo_/status/1648821976348385283)).
 You'll just need to replace `grep -vP` with `rg -v` in the functions.